bgamari/ghc-wiki-import/explicit-call-stack.md

 Lots of open questions

 - It would be great to use the exact same stack value for profiling.
-Not so easy...for exmaple, time profiling uses sampling based on timer interrupts that expect to find the current cost centre stack in a particular register.
+Not so easy...for example, time profiling uses sampling based on timer interrupts that expect to find the current cost centre stack in a particular register.
 But a big pay-off; instead of having magic rules in GHC to handle SCC annotations, we could throw the full might of the Simplifier at it.